-EA.D.3 Design renewable energy system to generate the source energy equivalent or greater of the modeled annual energy use
+EA.D.3 Design a renewable energy system to generate the source energy equivalent or greater of the modeled annual energy consumption

-A net zero energy building minimizes energy use and then generates renewable energy to equal the annual source energy consumption.
+A net zero energy building minimizes energy use and then generates renewable energy equal to the annual source energy consumption.
 The optimal mix of renewable energy technologies for a net zero building is site-specific.
 Renewable energy includes technologies that can harness solar power, wind power, hydropower, geothermal energy (including ground source heat pumps), biomass, and biofuels.
 To determine which technologies are best for a site, a renewable energy assessment should be performed.
-An assessment will identify which renewable energy sources could potentially work at the site, how much energy they could generate given site constraints, and which options are cost-effective for the site.
+An assessment will identify which renewable energy sources could potentially work at the site, how much energy can be generated given site constraints, and which options are cost-effective for the site.